analyticascent/data-syllabus/README.md

 As of now, I'm not sure how useful the tutorials on that site will be given the fact that they appear to cover stuff I'll be learning elsewhere.
 But it won't hurt to see if there's anything I've missed.

 **Bonus:** If Kaggle competitions seem interesting to you, I'm sure [Numerai](https://numer.ai/learn) will be at least as interesting - if not more fulfilling.
 [This interview with the founder](https://www.youtube.com/watch?v=yY-Sg7KhRhU) of the project is a good start to get context.

-&nbsp;

-#### E. Fast.ai:

-[Fast.ai](https://www.fast.ai/) is a well condensed course on deep learning that seeks to teach you as much as possible about that topic in a week.
-Not a bad idea to give this a spin prior to any full-time immersive course.

 ---